 Step 2: Contact Your Local Authority

-In Wales, your local council is the starting point for accessing publicly funded care.
-Under the Social Services and Well-being (Wales) Act 2014, every local authority has a duty to assess anyone who appears to have care and support needs.
-You do not need a referral from a GP — you can contact your council directly.
+Your local council is the best place to start when it comes to publicly funded care.
+Under the Social Services and Well-being (Wales) Act 2014, every council has to assess anyone who looks like they might need care and support.
+You don’t need a GP referral — just pick up the phone and call them directly.

-If you are in the areas we serve, the relevant contacts are:
+If you’re in the areas we serve, here’s who to contact:

 - Denbighshire County Council — Single Point of Access (SPoA)